-Our management and our Board of Directors have consistently believed that a simple and transparent philosophy and approach to compensation design is fundamental to creating stockholder value.
-Our straightforward program comprises three main elements: (1) base salaries; (2) annual cash incentive bonuses; and (3) long-term incentive awards.
+Our management and our Board of Directors have consistently believed that a straightforward and transparent philosophy and approach to compensation design is fundamental to creating stockholder value.
+Our program comprises three main elements: (1) base salaries; (2) annual cash incentive bonuses; and (3) long-term incentive awards.
 We believe that this approach has enabled us to attract and retain extraordinary management talent and to deliver strong results to our stockholders.

-In our 2013 Advisory Vote on Executive Compensation, the Company's executive compensation program received the approval of more than 98% of the shares voted.
-The Company's total shareholder return in 2013 was 35.1%.
-Our compensation program in 2013 was generally consistent with our program in 2012.
-Each February, the Committee reviews executive compensation and performs its annual total compensation review regarding salary, bonus and equity awards, based on the compensation structure and philosophy described in this Compensation Discussion and Analysis section.
+In our 2014 Advisory Vote on Executive Compensation, the Company's executive compensation program received the approval of more than 99% of the shares voted, endorsed and confirmed our decisions on compensation structure.
+Our compensation program in 2014 was generally consistent with our program in 2013.
+Beginning at the December meeting and ending in February, executive compensation is reviewed and a total compensation review is conducted regarding salary, bonus and equity awards, based on the compensation structure and philosophy described in this Compensation Discussion and Analysis section.

 Pay for Performance - The annual cash incentive and long-term incentive components of our compensation program reflect our pay-for-performance philosophy, since annual cash incentive bonuses are paid upon the achievement of a set of measurable Company financial performance metrics and individual performance objectives.
-The equity award values depend on the value of the Company's stock, and in the case of performance shares depend on the achievement of specific performance metrics and goals, thus encouraging achievement of long-term value creation that benefits all stockholders.
+The equity award values depend on the value of the Company's stock, and in the case of performance shares depend on the achievement of specific performance metrics and goals, thus encouraging achievement of long-term value creation that benefits all stockholders